modalitysystems/modalitysoftware-docs/twa/Reports/TeamsUsage/Usage-Summary.md

 # Countries, cities and departments, show if they have had at least 1 type of activitiy during the period.
 Not including "other"

 # Top X is top X by number of activities.
 Visualising the number of activities, e.g. chats, not the number of users

+# notes

+Re-visit how to visualise without pie/donughts